[Skip to Content]

 Dependents qualifying for other dependent credit

 Enter the number of dependent individuals that qualify for the "Other Dependent Credit".
-In 2023, you may be eligible for a nonrefundable credit of up to $500 per qualifying dependent.
+In 2024, you may be eligible for a nonrefundable credit of up to $500 per qualifying dependent.
 Generally, to qualify the dependent can't have already been claimed as a qualifying child, they must have lived with you for more than half of the year, not provide more than half of their own support and must be claimed as a dependent on your tax return.
 The income phaseout for this credit follows the same rules and limits as the child tax credit.

 Wages, salaries, tips, etc.

 Enter your total of all wages, salaries, tips, etc. For this entry only enter the amount for the primary taxpayer, do not include your spouse.
 This is normally the amount shown on your W-2 Form(s) in box 1 provided by your employer.
 You should also include any wages received as a household employee not reported on a W-2 (a W-2 may not have been provided if the wages were less than $1,000 per quarter or $2,700 for the year).
 It should also include any tips not reported to your employer - including allocated tips that appear on your W-2 Form(s) box 8.
+Box 1 is typically net of any pretax deductions, such as 401k contributions and employer provided health plans.

 Spouse wages, salaries, tips, etc.